 Schedule and Time Commitment:

 - Mentors must commit to 4-10 hours per week.
-CollegeSpring students work with their undergraduate mentors in groups of 5-7 for one hour (or more) each week from January to May.
-Mentors must commit to two full weekend days of training (insert dates here) and fifteen weeks of programming.
+CollegeSpring students work with their undergraduate mentors in small groups for one hour (or more) each week from January to May.
+Mentors must commit to two full weekend days of training and fifteen weeks of programming.

 - Mentors should plan to spend additional time each week traveling to and from school sites.

 - This is a paid position.
-Pay is $12/hour (except where minimum wage laws are higher).
+Pay is $12-15/hour (except where minimum wage laws are higher).

-- Mentors will be compensated for the time they spend tutoring, and 2 hours (or regional changes) of additional weekly preparation time.
+- Mentors will be compensated for the time they spend tutoring, and 2 hours of additional weekly preparation time.

 - Be enrolled in college or be a recent graduate